fukunagatsu/FAB-GMM/README.md

 0.1 -0.3 0.2 0.1
 0.1 0.1 -0.1 0.2
 -0.1 0.3 0.1 0.3

+##Format of output parameter file
+The first line describes the mixing ratio of each component.
+After first line, the vector of mean value and covariance matrix of each component was described.
+Blank line is inserted between elements (vector of mean value and covariance matrix) of each component.

 ## Reference
 Fujimaki, Ryohei, and Satoshi Morinaga.
 "Factorized asymptotic bayesian inference for mixture modeling."
 International Conference on Artificial Intelligence and Statistics.
 2012.